Hindustani bhau arrested Mumbai students protest for online 10th 12 exam who is hindustani bhau.

 Street protests after Hindustani Bhau said?

-Regarding this whole matter, Mumbai Police DCP Pranay Ashok says that it would be investigated Along with this, Maharashtra Home Minister Dilip Walse Patil has ordered an inquiry regarding this whole matter.
+Regarding this whole matter, Mumbai Police DCP Pranay Ashok says that it will be investigated.
+Was there a crowd gathered for a street demonstration after Hindustani Bhau’s request?
+Along with this, Maharashtra Home Minister Dilip Walse Patil has ordered an inquiry regarding this whole matter.

 Ruckus over Hindustani Bhau’s speech